jeffnyman/playwright-hudl/TESTING.md

 - Incorrect password for valid email
 - Correct email with various incorrect password formats

-Each equivalence class represents a distinct failure mode or success path, ensuring that test cases cover meaningfully different system behaviors.
+The idea here is that each equivalence class represents a distinct failure mode or success path, ensuring that test cases cover meaningfully different system behaviors.

 ## Security Considerations